 Does Each Topic Sentence State the Purpose of That Paragraph?
 Check Topic Sentences for Signaling

 Often, readers are unclear of the purpose of an individual paragraph because the topic sentence fails to point the reader in the right direction.
-Thus, when revising to make sure your writing will be clear to your reader, it’s important to review your topic sentences with an eye toward their role in communicating the Argument/analytical purpose of each paragraph.
+Thus, when revising to make sure your writing will be clear to your reader, it’s important to review your topic sentences with an eye toward their role in communicating the argument/analytical purpose of each paragraph.
 Generally speaking, topic sentences: (1) signal whether the purpose of the paragraph is to agree with or support a claim that you or another scholar is making; (2) point out what’s wrong or overlooked in a claim you or someone else has been making; or (3) offer a modified position that takes complicating factors into account.
 This revision exercise asks you to review your topic sentences to see if they are clearly signaling to readers what kind of analytical work each paragraph is meant to be doing.
 When readers have a clear idea of the kind of analytical work done in a paragraph, they are more likely to agree with the claim you are making.

 After you identify the topic sentences in each paragraph, label them based on their intended purpose.
 For your reference, you may want to consult the list of basic options offered below.